Home / MBur blog / Candle Warmer vs Burning: W...

 Scent Throw Moderate, localized Strong, room filling

-Burn Time Value Fragrance depletes, unpredictable Predictable hours per candle
+Value per Hour Fragrance depletes, unpredictable Predictable hours per candle

 Open Flame Risk None Present, manageable with care